NicholasAli1/protein-sequence-embedding-analysis/README.md

 # Sequence Embedding Analysis using UniRep and ProtBERT for Developability Metrics

-**A comprehensive machine learning pipeline for predicting antibody developability attributes from protein sequences using state-of-the-art embedding models.**
+**A comprehensive machine learning pipeline for predicting antibody developability attributes from protein sequences using state of the art embedding models.**

 ---